-MY WORD BRINK
+NY WORD BRINK

-The new vocabulary words are given in the 'MY WORD BANK' feature.
-These words can be introduced before or after the listening and reading passages.
-Please see the sequence notes for specific suggestions.
+The new vocabulary words for each lesson are given in the 'MY WORD BANK' feature.
+These words can be introduced before or after the listening and reading passages in each lesson.
+Please see the lesson notes for specific suggestions.